TGSsaur/AI_Chatbot/README.md

-# AI_Chatbot
+AI_Chatbot
-Seq2seq model implementation of chatbot based on Artificial Intelligence (Generative Based) Implementation of seq2seq model in Chatbot (AI Chatbot) Here we have used Tensorflow version 1.0.0 Python = 3.5

-We can run the command from console or IDE
+Seq2seq model implementation of chatbot based on Artificial Intelligence (Generative rasedt Implementation of seq2seq model in Chatbot (AI Chatbot) Here we have used Tensorflow version 1.0.0 Python = 3.5 We can run the command from console or IDE.
+This Project is under Training so we do not have wait file.

 However to train model I will recommend to use Goggle Collaboratory with GPU runtime it will train the model way faster in comparision to CPU .
 To run on GPU use the following commands:

+step 1:
-step 1: from google.colab import drive drive.mount('/content/gdrive')
+from google.colab import drive drive.mount('/content/gdrive')

+step 2:
-step 2: path = "gdrive/My Drive/Project"
+path = "gdrive/My Drive/Project"

+step 3:
-step 3: import os
+import os

 os.chdir(path)